alex0112/alex0112/README.md

 Most of my time is focused on my computer engineering degree.
 In rare moments of spare time I'll work on projects here.

 - 🔭 Some projects I've worked on
-  - [yggdrasil](https://github.com/alex0112/yggdrasil) (An old- now archived -react application to spider wikipedia)
+  - [yggdrasil](https://github.com/alex0112/yggdrasil) (An old, now archived, react/rails application to spider wikipedia)
   - [music page](https://silence-between-the-notes.surge.sh/) (A small proof of concept I hacked together in a few hours for a friend, uses the [Vexflow library](https://www.vexflow.com/))
   - [prxs](https://github.com/alex0112/prxs) (A MITM tool for Unix, written in Rust!)
   - [Aurum](https://github.com/alex0112/aurum) (An API Wrapper for Coinbase in *Elixir*)